Germany: Second explosion shakes Cologne – DW – 09/18/2024

 The explosion occurred at about 5:00 local time in the city center, on Ehrenstrasse, a street filled with shops and apartments.
 The location is only 100 meters (328 feet) from the incident two days prior.

 Authorities have not indicated if there is a connection between the two explosions.
-There have been reports in recent months of small explosions across the state of North Rhine-Westphalia, where Cologne is located, due to gang-related activity.
+There have been reports in recent months of small explosions across the state of North Rhine-Westphalia (NRW), where Cologne is located, due to gang-related activity.

+NRW state police wrote on social media site X that "we are on the scene with a large contingent of officers" and that "we are closing down the area."
+They called on the public to avoid the area near the scene of the explosion.

 More to follow...